Arthwr/Arthwr/README.md

     - Node / Express.js
     - Astro

-- I'm open to collabore on open-source projects.
+- I'm open to collaboration on open-source projects.
 - You can reach me at : artyr007@gmail.com

 <!---